LBIK10207U Synthetic Biology

 Type of assessment

-Oral examination, 25 min
+Oral examination, 25 minutes with no preparation time

 Type of assessment details